A. T. Eaddy Memorial Award

-Awarded to a student majoring in Criminal Justice, maintaining a grade point average of 2.5 or above and possessed of strong moral character and a sincere interest in the criminal justice system.
+Awarded to a student majoring in Criminal Justice who maintains a Grade Point Average of at least a 2.5 or above and possesses strong moral character and a sincere interest in the criminal justice system.
 Donated by Dr. Renee DuJean.

-Presented to a deserving rising junior Political Science major with a Pre-Law Minor who has a 2.7 or above grade point average.
+Awarded to a deserving rising junior Political Science major with a Pre-Law Minor who has a 2.7 or above Grade Point Average.

 Awarded to a deserving student with financial need.